 Processing of Tea: Chinese Black Tea

 As we mentioned before, the ultimate goal of black tea processing is to oxidize the tea, making it a beautiful coppery red color.
 The processing steps to achieve a mellow and honey-sweet hong cha are as follows:

-• picking — farmers harvest the fresh leaves and tea buds.
+• picking — farmers harvest fresh leaves and tea buds.

 • wilting — they shade the tea leaves or leave them to dry in the sun.

-• rolling — tea farmers roll the leaves to promote the oxidation processes.
-Furthermore, rolling helps release the natural oils of the tea leaves.
+• rolling — tea farmers roll the leaves to activate the oxidizing enzymes and release excessive moisture and the natural oils of the tea leaves.

 • oxidation — the tea farmers leave the tea leaves to oxidize.
 This step can last anywhere from 2 to 10 hours long.

 • baking — finally, farmers bake the tea leaves in a special oven until fully dry.

 At peak oxidation, hong cha is undeniably sweet and tender.
 If you wish to taste tea, you'll notice that Chinese black tea has bright notes of honey, malt, chocolate, and sweet potatoes.
 Some teas have a tad of a lingering sourness, with scents of fruits and floral bouquets.

 Of course, the best tea for you depends on your taste.
 However, here are some of the most popular black teas, with a brief explanation of what they taste like: